Contribution of Flares from Tidal Disruption of Stars to high-redshift AGN: Introduction

 Supermassive black holes (SMBHs) are known to exist at the centres of galaxies \citep[for reviews, see, e.g.,][]{kormendy2013, graham2016}.
 The luminosity function of Active Galactic Nuclei (AGN) constrains the growth of SMBHs that accrete at high efficiencies for extended periods of time.
 However, the majority of galactic nuclei are dormant, and low luminosity AGN are difficult to study due to incomplete knowledge of their accretion processes.
 One of the major unsolved problems in AGN research involves the fuelling of low-luminosity AGN \citep[e.g.,][]{martini2004} and the growth history of SMBHs in the early universe.

 A key contribution to the fuelling of AGN, especially at low luminosities, could be due to Tidal Disruption Events (TDEs).
 These occur when stars are deflected to a distance where they are shredded by the tidal force of the supermassive black hole when it exceeds their self-gravity \citep{rees1988, hills1975}.
 A significant fraction (roughly one-half) of the tidally disrupted stellar material is subsequently accreted on to the central black hole, producing a luminous flare at typically super-Eddington efficiencies \citep[e.g.,][]{loeb1997,kara2016}.
 The characteristic temporal signature of a TDE is the fall-off of the initial flare with time $t$ over a period of months to years \citep[e.g.,][]{strubbe2009} as $t^{-5/3}$.
-However, if the mass of the central black hole exceeds about $10^8 M_{\odot}$, a solar-type star is swallowed whole \citep{kesden2012}, with no radiation being produced.
+However, if the mass of the central black hole exceeds\footnote{{A fully general relativistic calculation finds that the maximum mass required for tidal disruption to occur \citep{hills1975}} is about a few times $10^8 M_{\odot}$ for a spinning black hole, compared to about a few times $10^7 M_{\odot}$ obtained by analytical calculations for non-spinning black holes \citep[e.g.,][]{rossi2020}.} about $10^8 M_{\odot}$, a solar-type star is swallowed whole \citep{kesden2012}, with no radiation being produced.